Fr0stM0urne/FlowFinder/README.md

 4 - SourcesAndSinks.txt, AndroidCallbacks.txt, and EasyTaintWrapperSource.txt files from this repository.
 5 - Mobile and wearable APK.

-# How to use Wearflow
+# How to use FlowFinder

 You can either run directly the file wearflow-cmd-jar-with-dependencies.jar or build WearFlow with maven.

-To build WearFlow:
+To build FlowFinder:

 1- clone this repo